datakund/tutorials/pypi_search.rst

-Create a bot that searches for keyword in youtube
+Create a bot that searches for keyword in pypi.org
 ************

 * **Step1:** Create a new bot naming "pypi_search".